Home / The Orthodox Faith / Feasts & Saints /

 Icons of the Mother of God

-Icon of the Mother of God in Eletsk
+Yelets Icon of the Mother of God

-Icon of the Mother of God “THE MILKGIVER”
+Icon of the Mother of God “the Milkgiver”

-Icon of the Mother of God “OF THE AKATHIST”
+Icon of the Mother of God of “the Akathist”

 The “Akathist” Icon of the Mother of God is on the iconostasis of the Hilandar monastery’s katholikon.
 It is known as the “Akathist” Icon because, during a fire at the katholikon in 1837 an Akathist was being read before the icon, and it remained unharmed, to the joy…